 What Does An Estate Plan Do

-The purpose of an estate plan is for you to determine and control how you want the property of your estate in Arkansas to be given out to the people or organizations you care about most and to avoid costly and lengthy court proceedings and delays.
+The purpose of an estate plan is for you to determine and control how you want the property of your estate to be given out to the people or organizations you care about most and to avoid costly and lengthy court proceedings and delays.
 At the most basic level, your estate plan should enable you to dictate who you want your property given to, what property you want given, and when you want that property given upon your death or incapacity.
+A comprehensive estate plan that includes a trust will avoid the process of probate in Arkansas if it is done correctly.

 When you pass, your property will either pass through the Arkansas laws of intestacy (when you die without a will), through probate (if you have a will), or through your estate plan (if you have a proper estate plan that avoids the process of probate).
-The type and complexity of a Batesville, Arkansas estate plan that will work best for you, your family, and your wishes depends upon many factors including the property you own, your financial situation, your family situation, any businesses owned, and how you want the property to be administered.
+The type and complexity of an Arkansas estate plan that will work best for you, your family, and your wishes depends upon many factors including the property you own, your financial situation, your family situation, any businesses owned, and how you want the property to be administered.
 It can be as simple as a last will and testament or it can be a complete living revocable trust estate plan.
 We have the experience and the expertise to help you determine exactly which type of estate plan is best for your in protecting your property and making sure that your final wishes with regard to your property are carried out.
+Located in Batesville, Arkansas, we are here to help you secure your estate plan.

 Other Than Wills or Trusts, What Else Should I Think About?

 Estate planning also includes other facets of determining your final wishes including what happens to your financial affairs or to provide a plan for your medical care upon incapacitation.
 In order to properly care for your financial affairs and to make known and administer your medical care upon your incapacitation, we use durable powers of attorney, health care powers of attorney, health care directives, and other necessary documentation that will make the process of administering your final wishes so much easier on your family and loved ones.
 It may be hard to talk about, but we all need to make our final wishes known and properly documented in order to make sure that our wishes are administered and to relieve as much burden on our family members as possible.
-We can help you do just that right here in our Batesville, Arkansas estate planning office.
+We can help you do just that right here in Batesville, Arkansas.
+We can also travel to you to make it as easy and affordable as possible.

 Follow our estate planning blogs on our blog page including Basics of Estate Planning (Wills vs. Trusts) at https://www.landonreeveslaw.com/blog